lsst-dm/dm_dev_guide/git/git-lfs.rst

 Basic configuration
 -------------------

-Once, after you've installed Git LFS, run:
+Run this command to add a ``filter "lfs"`` section to :file:`~/.gitconfig`.
+This command, and the LSST configuration below, have to be done once on every machine you are planning to work with LSST LFS repos on.

 .. code-block:: bash

    git lfs install

-This is the regular Git LFS configuration step that adds a ``filter "lfs"`` section to :file:`~/.gitconfig`.
-Additional configurations for LSST are next.

 .. _git-lfs-config-lsst: